-All regions of the California coastline offer shelter to a variety of wildlife and plant species.
-Much of California's coastal region is protected by the U.S. and California state governments to ensure the survival of these species.
+Many parts of the California coastline offer shelter to a variety of wildlife and plant species.
+The U.S. and California state governments protect most of California's coastal region to ensure the survival of these species.
 Tourists do have access to these recreation areas, though.
 California's coast has parkways and hiking trails that offer tourists opportunities to see this region's animals and plants.
+Read on to learn more about California coast plants and animals.

-The California coastline is home to blue whales, the largest animals in the world.
-These marine mammals grow up to 108 feet in length when they mature — or as the Seattle Times put it, "they can be as long as three school buses and weigh more than 300,000 pounds."
-As of 2011, blue whales are listed as endangered on the International Union for Conservation of Nature's Red List.
+You can often see blue whales from the California coastline as they migrate from Alaska to Baja every year.
+They're the largest animals in the world.
+These marine mammals grow up to 108 feet in length when they mature, which is about as long as three school buses.
+Their weight can also reach more than 300,000 pounds.
+Blue whales are endangered.
 The scientific name for blue whales is Balaenoptera musculus.

 During the summer and fall, humpback whales migrate past the California coast.
 Humpback whales, or Megaptera novaeangliae, are dark-skinned mammals and grow up to 55 feet in length.
 These whales can be identified by the hump on their backside.
-According to the Big Sur Chamber of Commerce, humpback whales are known to have friendly encounters with boats.
+Humpback whales often have friendly encounters with boats.

 California has two species of eelgrass in its saltwater areas: Pacific eelgrass, or Zostera marina, and dwarf eelgrass, or Zostera japonica.
 These slender marine grasses are primarily found in sheltered bays and estuaries.
 The Pacific eelgrass is native to California, but dwarf eelgrass is originally from Asia.
-The latter of the two has become an invasive species, according to the California Department of Fish and Game.
+The latter of the two has become an invasive species.

 Giant kelp, or Macrocystis pyrifera, is found near the shores of Northern, Central and Southern California.
 This species of marine plant grows as long as 200 feet when it matures.
-Needing warmer temperature, giant kelp usually does not stray further than 120 feet from the mainland.
+Needing warmer temperature, giant kelp usually doesn't stray further than 120 feet from the mainland.

 Northern elephant seals, or Mirounga angustirostris, spend most of the year in the depths of the Pacific Ocean.
 However, these mammals dwell on the coast of Central California during December through March, which is the mating, molting and birthing season.
 Male elephant seals grow to 14 feet.
 Before molting, elephant seals have blackened skins, but molting reveals their flesh to have a silver coloration.